Context-Selective State Space Models: Feedback is All You Need: COFFEE: Towards Context-Selective SSMs

 Beyond feedback, we further refine the S6 formulation through two steps: (i) linearizing the exponential dynamics to make the role of $\Delta(k)$ more interpretable, and (ii) eliminating parameter redundancy via changes of basis in the input and state spaces.
 A complete derivation of COFFEE is presented in Appendix~\ref{appendix:derivation_of_our_model}; below we summarize the key steps leading to the proposed model.

 \paragraph{Step 1.
 Simplified Dynamics via Linearization.} In S6, the step size $\Delta_i(k)$ controls the tradeoff between retaining past state and incorporating new input.
 However, its action is embedded within matrix exponentials, which complicates direct analysis.
 To make this dependence more explicit and obtain a more interpretable formulation, we approximate $e^{A^{(i)}\Delta_i(k)}$ with its first-order Taylor expansion around $\Delta_i(k)=0$.
+Furthermore, we replace the matrices $B(k)$ and $C(k)$ with feature-dependent, time-invariant ones.
+The choice of feature-dependent matrices is motivated by the fact that, due to discretization, the input-to-state mapping in (\ref{eq:S6_model}) is already feature-dependent, while we additionally assign feature-dependent $C^{(i)}$ to maintain symmetry.
+Instead, time-invariance allows selectivity be governed solely by the step size $\Delta_i(k)$.
 This yields the dynamics:

-where $B^{(i)}\in \mathbb{R}^{n\times 1}$ and $C^{(i)}\in \mathbb{R}^{1\times n}$ are time-invariant, feature-specific parameters.
-The latter choice on the input and output matrices is motivated by the fact that, due to discretization, the input-to-state mapping in (\ref{eq:S6_model}) is already feature-specific, while we additionally assign feature-specific $C^{(i)}$ to maintain symmetry and let selectivity be governed solely by the step size $\Delta_i(k)$.

-By replacing exponentials with affine dependence on $\Delta_i(k)$, the simplified model in (\ref{eq:linearized_model}) preserves the essential gating mechanism of S6 while rendering the dynamics simpler and more amenable to mechanistic interpretation.
+where $B^{(i)}\in \mathbb{R}^{n\times 1}$ and $C^{(i)}\in \mathbb{R}^{1\times n}$ are time-invariant, feature-dependent matrices.
+By replacing exponentials with affine dependence on $\Delta_i(k)$, the simplified model in (\ref{eq:linearized_model}) preserves the essential gating mechanism of S6 while rendering the dynamics simpler and more amenable to interpretation.

 \paragraph{Step 2.
-Feedback for Context-Based Selectivity.} A central strength of S6 lies in its token-based selectivity: the update gates $\Delta_i(k)$ are computed as functions of the current input token $u(k)$, so that the model can suppress irrelevant inputs and amplify informative ones.
-However, token-based selectivity is limited because identical tokens may play very different roles depending on context.
-For example, if we ask for an approximation of the number ``111.11'', where each digit ``1'' is represented by the same token, the model must treat different occurrences of ``1'' differently depending on their position.
+Feedback for Context-Based Selectivity.} A key strength of S6 lies in its token-based selectivity: the update gates $\Delta_i(k)$ are computed as functions of the current input token $u(k)$, so that the model can suppress irrelevant inputs and amplify informative ones.
+However, token-based selectivity is inherently limited as identical tokens may play different roles depending on context.
+As a simple example, consider approximating the number ``111.11'', where each digit ``1'' is represented by the same token.
+In this case, the model must treat different occurrences of ``1'' differently depending on their position.
+To address this limitation, we observe that the hidden state $x(k-1)^{(i)}$ of each subsystem $\Sigma^{(i)}$ already encodes a compressed representation of the full history up to step $k-1$, and thus provides a natural source of contextual information.
+We therefore replace the input-dependent gating mechanism with a state-dependent one.
+In addition, we extend the scalar gate $\Delta_i(k)$ in (\ref{eq:linearized_model}) to a vector-valued gate to enable efficient parallel training, as discussed in Sec.~\ref{sec:parallelization}.
+Concretely, we replace the scalar token-based gating (\ref{eq:token-based-gating}) with a \emph{vector-valued, state-dependent gating rule}: